 We ran into a nice mother-son duo.
 They have been section-hiking the SHT for a few years as practice for the mom, who hopes to hike the AT and PCT some day.

-We also met a couple celebrating their 10-year anniversary by hiking 15 miles on the SHT.
+We also met a couple celebrating their 10-year anniversary by hiking 15 miles (24.1 km) on the SHT.
 We’d actually run into the guy on our second day on the trail; he was doing some trail running to practice for Voyageur, a famous ultramarathon in these parts.
-But they are section hiking the SHT as a couple, which is a great goal.
+But they are section-hiking the SHT as a couple, which is a great goal.

 Reeves Falls wasn’t the greatest camp.
 The access path was very rocky, rooty and muddy.
 Ditto with the path to the water.
 Our tent pad had a lot of grass, and we had to pitch our tent on a slant.
 There wasn’t much room for my hammock, so we tented together.

-I did get to wash up in the (tiny) waterfall, which was wonderful.
-Another bonus: Bob Timmons and Brian Peterson from the Strib were camping nearby; they made us a wonderful dinner of rice, zucchini and Spam, plus beer!
-They also made a fire at night.
+I did get to wash up in a (tiny) waterfall, which was wonderful.
+Another bonus: Bob Timmons and Brian Peterson from the Star Tribune newspaper were camping nearby.
+The two made us a wonderful dinner of rice, zucchini and Spam, plus beer!
+They also made a fire at night for us.
 All in all, a good day.

 MN NCT miles today: =17 (27.4 km)